 Take Protein: After an intense training session, your body needs a considerable amount of energy.
-And the best way to let your body recover and muscles grow is by taking proteins or protein shakes.
+And the best way to let your body recover and muscles grow is by taking proteins, or protein shakes.

 Fuel Up: If you want to have a bigger chest, you must adequately fuel your body.
-Therefore, eat food that is good for building chest muscles and provides you energy.
+Therefore, eat food that is good for building chest muscles and provides you with energy.

 Anatomy of the chest muscles

-On the other hand, a pec minor originates from the upper and outer surface of three ribs and inserts into a bony structure next to the shoulder joint.
+A pec minor originates from the upper and outer surface of three ribs and inserts into a bony structure next to the shoulder joint.
 The primary function of these muscles is to help the upper body in movement.

 Exercises for the chest

-Once you understand the chest’s structure or state you understand the chest’s anatomy, it is easier to decide which exercises to consider.
+Once you understand the chest’s structure or state, you understand the chest’s anatomy; it is easier to decide which exercises to consider.
 The critical point in selecting lifts is to choose those that can target each section of the chest.

 Primary and secondary muscle groups

 In our chest, when we look at our body’s anatomy, there are two main types of muscles; primary and secondary.
-The main purpose of both of them is similar, which is to help the body in movement.
+The primary purpose of both of them is similar, which is to help the body in movement.